↓ Skip to main content

 Authors

-Scott P. Egan, Gregory J. Ragland, Lauren Assour, Thomas H.Q.
-Powell, Glen R. Hood, Scott Emrich, Patrik Nosil, Jeffrey L. Feder
+Scott P Egan, Gregory J Ragland, Lauren Assour, Thomas H Q Powell, Glen R Hood, Scott Emrich, Patrik Nosil, Jeffrey L Feder

-Twitter Demographics
+X Demographics

-Twitter Demographics
+X Demographics

-The data shown below were collected from the profiles of 18 tweeters who shared this research output.
+The data shown below were collected from the profiles of 19 X users who shared this research output.
 Click here to find out more about how the information was compiled.

 Mendeley readers